earth-metabolome-initiative/mzmine-batch-mode-sandbox/README.md

 mzmine4 -batch /path/to/file.mzbatch
 ```

 ## Add new batchstep/parameter/module
-If not already present, the implementation of a new batchstep/parameter/module should be pretty straight forward.

-### implement new parameter/module
 Move to the desired [batchstep parameters directory](https://github.com/earth-metabolome-initiative/mzmine-batch-mode-sandbox/tree/main/src/batchsteps) and create the realtive parameter rust file:
 ```bash
 cd src/batchsteps/desired_batchstep_parameters